oliverw/miningcore/README.md

       "database": "miningcore"
     }
   },
-  // Donate a tiny fraction of the rewards to the ongoing development of Miningcore "devDonation": 0.01,
+  // Donate a tiny percentage of the rewards to the ongoing development of Miningcore "devDonation": 0.1,
   // Generate payouts for recorded shares and blocks "paymentProcessing": {
     "enabled": true,